Membership and Dues

 - Texas Clinical Nurse Specialists

 - To establish APRN group membership, an APRN organization must pay two hundred fifty dollars ($250) annually, payable in January of each year.
-An APRN group member not paying dues by March 1, will be dropped from the APRN group members listed in the Standing Rules and will no longer be entitled to representation on CNAP’s Board.
-(In 2016, APRN Group Member dues must be paid by May 1, 2016).
+An APRN group member not paying dues by May 1, will be dropped from the APRN group members listed in the Standing Rules and will no longer be entitled to representation on CNAP’s Board.

-- “Supporting members” are APRNs and APRN students that pay the following annual dues:
+- “Individual supporting members” are APRNs and APRN students that pay the following annual dues:

 - APRNs – $35